Cathaica fasciola: Description

 and a faint brownish band below the suture.
 The shape of the shell is depressed above and below.
 The spire is low-conoid.
 The surface is shining, sculptured above with close rib-striae, becoming more delicate below.
 The shell has 5½ whorls.
 The earliest whorl is smooth, shining, forming a subacute apex.
-Following whorls are slightly convex, slowly increasing, separated by an impressed suture.
+The following whorls are slightly convex, slowly increasing, separated by an impressed suture.
 The last whorl is much wider, rounded at the periphery, hardly descending in front.
-Aperture is slightly oblique, lunate-oval.
-Peristome is white and thickened with a strong white lip.
+The aperture is slightly oblique, lunate-oval.
+The peristome is white and thickened with a strong white lip.
 The umbilicus is rapidly narrowing to a narrow, deep perforation.
 The width of umbilicus is one-eighth the greatest diameter.

 The width of the shell is 15 mm.
 The height of the shell is 8.5 mm.